 With the flue elbow temporarily fitted, measure the distance from the outside wall to the butt joint, see diagram 10.13.
 If the measurement 'Y' exceeds 665mm, then the appropriate length of extension pipe is required.
 The minimum dimension is 187mm to suit a 75mm min wall thickness.
-The flue can project to a maximum of 600mm, refer to diagram 10.14.
+The flue can project to a maximum of 600mm, if this is desirable, refer to diagram 10.14.